 Place your first cake layer on top of the frosting dollop and press down firmly.
 If your cake is firm, this will be no problem, another reason why I like to semi freeze the layers.

 You are done!
 You have successfully crumb coated your cake.
-You can now put it back in the freezer for about 10 to 15 minutes to let it harden before adding your second frosting coat.
+You can now put it back in the freezer for about 10 to 15 minutes to let it harden before adding your finishing frosting.
 Or, you can also leave it out because the buttercream will harden eventually, the choice is yours.
 It might depend on how much time you have or if you want to speed up your process.